Bike reviews have become ridiculously popular on this site…

 I had the Reign 26 and both Reign 27.5 designs.

 The 26 was…. a 26 inch bike.
 Just OK.
 I loved it, and used it at some Big Mountain Enduro races, but also in some adventure XC races.
-It was like 25 pounds of something silly with XC tyres!
+It was like 25 pounds or something silly with XC tyres!
+Even managed a cheeky win at a backcountry XC race on that thing…

 But by today’s standards, it might be a bit small and have those small wheels…

 The 27.5 bikes were also OK (SEEN HERE AS A SINGLE SPEED ENDURO BIKE), but to be honest always a little small for me for the amount of travel.
-I just felt like the bike geometry became too variable under heavy braking or high speeds with a shortish reach and longish chainstay.
+I just felt like the bike geometry became too variable under heavy braking or high speeds with a shortish reach.

-What I mean by that is that once the fork was through all of its travel, the head angle had steepened so far beyond the bike’s short top tube that the bike’s handling was almost unrecognizable (since it was quite short already, and was now lower, rather than being the same distance down but also being longer…).
-[Probably has something to do with me also riding a small size frame].
+What I mean by that is that once the fork was through all of its travel, the head angle had steepened so far beyond the bike’s short top tube that the bike’s handling was almost unrecognizable [think short lever moving 160mm at the end versus long lever moving 160mm at the end].
+Probably has something to do with me also riding a small size frame.

 Not only is the wheel size amazing, but now that 29er geometry is sorted, they feel great.
 We have long bikes and good suspension and you can feel balanced and fast on any kind of trail.